TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorrpcollectionlimitreached.md

 # UserErrorRpCollectionLimitReached
 <!--issueDescription-->
-We identified that your backup operation was failing due the lock on the recovery point resource group and therefore preventing automatic cleanup of recovery point from reaching the maximum limit.
+We identified that your backup operation was failing due the existence of a lock on the recovery point resource group.
+The presence of a lock prevents the execution of automatic cleanup, which can result in the recovery point reaching the maximum limit.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To remove the lock and to cleanup the recovery point collection, follow the steps listed in the [article](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#usererrorrpcollectionlimitreached---the-restore-point-collection-max-limit-has-reached).
+To remove the existing lock and to cleanup the recovery point collection, follow the steps listed in the [article](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#usererrorrpcollectionlimitreached---the-restore-point-collection-max-limit-has-reached).